 The Carmo Convent sits high on one of the 7 hills of Lisbon.
 Anyone wandering the downtown Rossio area of Lisbon will notice the large Gothic arches of the Convent rise high above the buildings around it making it one of the most recognisable of Lisbon monuments.
 As they rise above the buildings they quickly catch your eye as you scan the surrounds This is what drew us to explore the convent.
 I had never seen anything like it before.
 Usually, this type of Gothic architecture is hidden under a roof not exposed for all to see.

 History of the Carmo Convent

-Officially titled The Convent of Our Lady of Mount Carmel, The convent is located in the Bairro Alto district of Lisbon.
+Officially titled The Convent of Our Lady of Mount Carmel, The convent is located in Largo Do Carmo Lisboa (Lisbon).
 The Convent was founded in 1389.
 In 1407 the Presbytery and apses of the Convent Church were finished.
 By 1551, the Convent sheltered 70 clergy and 10 servants all year around servicing the needs of the people of Lisbon/

 Where do we stay in Lisbon?

 Lisbon Historic Centre Apartments is our choice of accommodation in Lisbon.
 We have stayed here twice in these spacious basic fully self-contained apartments, The apartments are 200 meters from Rossio square and 50 meters from Largo Do Carmo square and the Cramo Convent.
 We loved our stay at Lisbon Historic Centre Apartments so much that we have stayed twice.
 Roomy, comfortable and in an amazing location.
 Fully self-contained for cooking with clothes washing facilities available.

 For booking information please click HERE.

-The earthquake of 1755 and the subsequent tsunami that practically destroyed the downtown Lisbon area did not spare the Carmo Convent.
+The earthquake of 1755 and the subsequent tsunami that practically destroyed the downtown Lisbon area did not spare the Carmo Convent and Church.
 The earthquake caused major damage to the Gothic structure and library at the Convent containing a reported 5000 plus books was lost.

-While most places would be restored or knocked down it was decided to keep the ruins of the Carmo Church and convent as they were, with some repair work,as a reminder of what happened.
+While most places would be restored or knocked down it was decided to keep the ruins of the Carmo Church and convent as they were, as a reminder of what happened.
 This really brings home the enormity of what happened to the city of Lisbon on that day and just how much it affected the entire city with over 75,000 people killed.
 The magnitude 9 earthquake struck Lisbon sometime before 10 am on a Saturday morning, levelling most of the city.
 The quake was followed by a massive tsunami and fires which destroyed the remaining buildings.

 Visit the Carmo Archaeological Museum

 Today this Largo Do Carmo icon is one of the most popular Lisbon Museums.
-Entry to the Carmo convent and the museum is just off Square Largo Do Carmo.
-You will see the big heavy doors that will lead you to the ticket booth and they look so sturdy.
+Entry to the Carmo convent Lisbon museum is through a set of big heavy doors in Largo Do Carmo square.Once you have entered through the doors that will lead you to the ticket booth.
 When you first walk into the building it certainly has the wow factor.
-I found myself standing just starting at this amazing Gothic design of the building.
+I found myself standing just staring at this amazing Gothic design of the building.
 The Arches seemed to rise out from all places in the building with the perfect blue sky as its backdrop.
 There are steps to walk down but they are also used to sit and ponder.
 Ponder what was lost on that fateful day in 1755, ponder how amazing the Carmo Convent still is today. and ponder what it would have looked like before it was destroyed.

-On numerous occasions, I was pleased that the church has been left the way the earthquake made it.
 I was also surprised at how well some of the pieces they had out in the open air had stayed so preserved.
-As you make your way down to the back of the church where the nave used to be, there is now a museum.
+As you make your way down to the back of the church where the naive used to be, there is now a museum.